By FRED W. SCOTT, JR.

 * I offered my experience on airborne weather radar and datalink weather services that are installed in my B55.

-* The latest on engine management technique and leaning was also a hot topic among participants; several of us had attended the extraordinary Advanced
+* The latest on engine management technique and leaning was also a hot topic among participants; several of us had attended the extraordinary in Ada, Oklahoma.

 The varied experiences of the participating pilots added a lot to the program.
 We agreed that the seminar would have been even better with a little more structure and planning for these valuable nonflying times.